giob1994/E700_Extra/README.md

 ### Part 0 ― Preliminaries

-1. [The World of Mathematical Reality](https://www.youtube.com/watch?v=V1gT2f3Fe44) by Paul Lockhart, *if you want a small taste of why math-people like math in itself, and maybe you should too!*
+1. [The World of Mathematical Reality](https://www.youtube.com/watch?v=V1gT2f3Fe44) by Paul Lockhart, *if you want a small taste of why math-people like math in itself - and maybe you should too!*
 2. [Understanding Mathematics](http://www.math.utah.edu/~pa/math.html), a study guide by [Peter Alfeld](http://www.math.utah.edu/~pa/), *in case you feel lost.*
 3. [3blue1brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw/playlists), *for exceptionally accessible videos on a wide range of topics.*
 4. [Understanding Mathematics](https://github.com/nelson-brochado/understanding-math), *for more resources on the basics of understanding mathematics and its peculiarities.*